Clastify logo

 D.

-The acceleration is constant and directed towards the equilibrium position.
+aa is constant and directed towards equilibrium.

 Question 2